 NCORR has noted changes to the data sharing process for CDBG-DR and CDBG-MIT grantees that began in June 2022.
-As of the drafting of this plan, NCORR does not have access to newly-updated FEMA data as formal agreements with HUD are still being signed and executed.
+As of the drafting of this plan, formal agreements between NCORR and HUD for direct access to FEMA data are being finalized.
+In the meantime, NCORR leveraged its existing partnerships with other state agencies to review and analyze the available FEMA data for Tropical Storm Fred.
+As such, the delays in finalizing the data sharing agreements did not impact NCORR's ability to determine the unmet needs assessment of the Action Plan.